Ariyamandebnath/TODO_REST_API/Readme.md

 Usage
 Start the Express server:

-bash
 Copy code
 npm start
-The API will be accessible at http://localhost:3000/api/todos.
+The API will be accessible at http://localhost:8000/api/todos.

 API Endpoints
 GET /api/todos: Get all todos.